mkner/robo-pid/README.md

 Basic PID is a classic PID controller that is easy to use, works and does the job.

-The PID controller and its equations implement timestep integration that is designed to be used in discretized time computations.
+The PID controller implements timestep integration that is designed to be used in discretized time regulators.

 Basic PID has proven to be a tested, and reliable PID controller.
 It has been used, for example, with mobile robotic systems for LVC (linear velocity control) for wheels,